 "Tanya Stabler Miller presents the reader with an elegant, thoroughly researched and persuasively argued study, providing invaluable insight into this urban female community but also making an informed addition to the growing understanding of Later Medieval spirituality more broadly."—French History

 "This lovely book engages with the histories of work, women, and spirituality, as well as with urban and intellectual history. . . .
 Excellent."—Journal of Interdisciplinary History

 "This is a wonderful new study of the beguines who lived in Paris and enjoyed considerable public respect, especially by King Louis IX. . . .
 Tanya Stabler Miller provides a detailed discussion of the available sources and illustrates through a variety of approaches how and why the beguines could establish themselves so well against all protests and condemnations by the theologians and clerics."—Mediaevistik

 "Tanya Stabler Miller writes with intelligence and clarity.
 The contributions she makes to our understanding of how female spirituality was connected to female labor are revelatory."—William Chester Jordan, Princeton University

 "An important and rich case study.
 In telling detail, The Beguines of Medieval Paris sheds light on the broader contours of this religious movement."—Walter Simons, Dartmouth College

-Tanya Stabler Miller teaches history at Purdue University Calumet.
+Tanya Stabler Miller teaches history at Loyola University Chicago.